mustafashabib/eatPalestine/_recipes/falafel.md

 ---
 layout: page
+title: Falafel
-title: Falafel · Chick Pea Fritters
+subtitle: Chick Pea Fritters
 excerpt: "Super fresh and crispy falafel recipe.
 A crunchy brown shell on the outside with a fresh bright green interior."

 categories: recipes